Resources

 • Special instructions (liftgate, hazmat, freeze protection)

-Accuracy matters: Incorrect weight or class can result in a carrier invoice adjustment on delivery.
+Accuracy matters: incorrect weight or class can result in a carrier invoice adjustment on delivery.
 Always measure and weigh before creating the BOL.

 Shipping Glossary